Here's how many COVID-19 cases and deaths are in Oregon

 Multnomah County had the highest number of new cases on Friday with 101, followed by Marion County with 50.

-On Saturday, Multnomah County had the highest number of cases with 75.
+On Sunday, Multnomah County had the highest number of cases again with 78.

 Here are the counties with new cases: